MyNihongo/JapaneseData/GrammarMarkdown/137_passive_voice.md

 In order to use the passive voice in Japanese (e.g. *"vegetables are eaten"*) an `あれる` ending of verbs is used.
-In order to create a passive voice the final *う vowel* of a verb is replaced with *あれる* (under each group there is a specific memorisation rule).
-For る- and う-verbs the rule is the same, but irregular verbs *来る (くる)* and *する* conjugate differently.
-As it is usually the case with verbs which end with the *う syllable* the *わ syllable* appears with *あれる*.
+Below there specific memorisation rules for う- and る-verbs.
 The `に particle` indicates by whom an action is performed.
 *Note* that with る-verbs the passive voice and the [potential form](97) looks exactly the same, i.e. *られる* ending.